Asbestos

 ACMs must not be disturbed, damaged or removed without strict controls in place that prevent exposure to dust.

-Do not work on ACMs unless you are competent, have a safe system of work in place and are licensed to the level required.
+Don't work on ACMs unless you are competent, have a safe system of work in place and are licensed to the level required.

-If Muir are planning controlled work on ACMs, we avoid specifying the use of power tools such as sanding machines, electric drills or electric saws, as these will generate more dust than the non-electric versions of the tools.
+If we're planning controlled work on ACMs, we avoid specifying the use of power tools such as sanding machines, electric drills or electric saws, as these will generate more dust than the non-electric versions of the tools.
 Where the use of power tools is unavoidable, we consider ACM removal and replacement by a specialist contractor.

 Some minor works may intentionally disturb an ACM.
-If ACM removal is unreasonable in these circumstances, we ensure that measures are taken to prevent dust getting into the air.
+If ACM removal is unreasonable in these circumstances, we ensure measures are taken to prevent dust getting into the air.